Discount Rate for Actuarial Valuation of Employee Benefit

 Key Observations: 3 monthly reviews

-he short-term interest rates reduced in the range of 1o basis point to 30 basis points whereas long term interest rate reduced in the range of 5 basis point to 10 basis point due to various factor such as the RBI’s decision on the repo rate and declining inflation.
+• He short-term interest rates reduced in the range of 1o basis point to 30 basis points whereas long term interest rate reduced in the range of 5 basis point to 10 basis point due to various factor such as the RBI’s decision on the repo rate and declining inflation.

 Entities could expect liabilities to increase by 2.5% because of interest rate increase (assuming a 10-year term of obligation and a 25 basis points increase in interest rates)